StefanBRas/ado_pipeline_helper/README.md

 # ADO Pipeline helper

-Python package and commandline tool for helping with writing Azure Devops pipelines
+Python package and commandline tool for helping with writing Azure Devops pipelines.

 # Features
 None of these are implemented mind you as of now